symbiontik/k3s-gitops/README.md

 1. Choose to automatically run and apply Terraform when your GitHub repo changes.

 1.

+#
+# Option 4: Bootstrap your TFC instance with the CLI
+#

+1. Install terraform with brew

+1. Run terraform plan

+1. Run terraform apply

+1. Bootstrap your Terraform Cloud environment with the CLI.

+1. This will configure all variables and workplace settings.
+Any future variable additions can be added directly to your Terraform files and will automatically be created

 Your Terraform Cloud workspace will now continuously monitor your GitHub repository for changes and automatically create any respective resources in your Cloudflare account.